 Unfortunately, most colorectal cancers are "silent" tumors.
 They grow slowly and often do not produce symptoms until they reach a large size.
 Fortunately, colorectal cancer is preventable, and curable, if detected early.

-Colorectal cancer usually begins as a polyp.
-The word "polyp" is a nonspecific term to describe a growth on the inner surface of the colon.
+Colorectal cancer usually begins as a "polyp," a nonspecific term to describe a growth on the inner surface of the colon.
 Polyps are often non-cancerous growths but some can develop into cancer.

 The two most common types of polyps found in the colon and rectum include: